This Dental Health Theme page is filled with preschool activities and ideas for all areas of your classroom.

 Tell the children that some foods are what we call "acidic" and can hurt the enamel of our teeth.

-The next day, take out the egg and rinse it.
 A lot of, if not all of, the eggshell will be gone.
 The vinegar is an acid that decalsifies the egg shell much like acids in food do on our teeth.

 Home Made Toothpaste